ogierpaul/suricate/suricate/Readme.md

 |(2,b)|bar|baz|

 ##### Note
-* The example above show a full cartesian join between left and right datasets.
+* The example above show a full cartesian join between source and target datasets.
 A full cartesian join does not offer the best performance for scaling.
 * While a LrDfConnector will do a full cartesian join, we built more advanced connectors for scaling (For Example, using Elastic Search as the *right* datasets, we only return the n-best matches from the right_datasets for each row of the left_dataset)

 ### 2. Explorer phase using non-supervised techniques